Many or all companies we feature compensate us. Compensation and editorial

 Pick up a side gig

 Another way to pay off your debt faster is to take on a side hustle.
-Side hustles are additional part-time work you do outside of your main job, and you can dedicate that income exclusively to your $100K in debt.
+Side hustles are additional part-time work you do outside of your main job, and you can dedicate that income to your $100K debt.

-Think about your existing skills and how you can leverage them to make a little extra money to direct toward your debt.
+Think about your skills and how you can leverage them to make a little extra money to direct toward your debt.

 Use any windfalls wisely